The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 This is a gun that I picked up and I didn’t know much about it.
 I knew a little bit about bullpups, but I was like, eh, I don’t know.

-I actually really like the controls and how it handles while shooting.
+I really like the controls and how it handles while shooting.
 This won’t be the last bullpup that I buy.

 Yes, I like shooting the Keltec RDB.